Dollar General Corporation research snapshot

 DG AI Trading Strategy Framework

 The DG AI trading strategy below is a rules-based research framework, not personal advice.
-It connects price behavior with same-store sales, traffic, gross margin, shrink, tariff exposure, store remodel output, free cash flow, dividend coverage, and CEO transition execution.
+It connects price behavior with same-store sales, traffic, gross margin, shrink, tariff exposure, store remodel output, free cash flow, dividend coverage, and the January 2027 CEO transition.

 Trend-following setup

-Watch for DG to reclaim $118 to $123 on stronger volume while Q2 commentary confirms traffic growth, margin stability, and no cut to fiscal 2026 EPS guidance.
+Watch for DG to reclaim and hold $128 to $130 on stronger volume while Q2 commentary confirms traffic growth, margin stability, and no cut to fiscal 2026 EPS guidance.

 Mean-reversion setup